collindavies/medical-data-visualizer/README.md

 # medical-data-visualizer
-A few different ways to visualize medical data.
+A few different ways to visualize medical data using Pandas, seaborn, numpy, and matplotlib.

 ## Goal - Use the data to complete the following tasks: